Sachin-Bandaranayaka/sahana-new/financial-org-app/docs/financial-logic.md

 ## How These Components Affect Each Other

-### 1. Share and Dividend Relationship
+### 1. Members and Dividend Relationship

-The number of shares a member owns directly determines their portion of distributed dividends.
-More shares means a larger dividend payment.
+In the current implementation, all active members receive an equal portion of the dividend pool, which is calculated from the quarterly profit multiplied by the dividend rate.

 ### 2. Loans and Profit Relationship